 What Are The Different Levels Of Appeals

 There are multiple levels of appeal for you to go through.
 They include 4 different levels: reconsideration, hearing with an Administrative Law Judge,

 The first level is Reconsideration.
 By requesting reconsideration your application will be reviewed again by someone who was not involved in your first application process.

 You can choose to see the information include in your file before it is reconsidered.
-You do not have to meet with the officer reconsidering your case.
+You do not have to meet with the officer to reconsider your case.

 There are two types of conferences.
 Informal and formal, at n informal conference you may attend, bring your representative, bring witnesses, and provide further information.
-At a formal conference, you can attend with your representation, bring witnesses and question the, You may also be questioned and the committee can request their own witnesses.
+At a formal conference, you can attend with your representation, bring witnesses, and question them, You may also be questioned and the committee can request their own witnesses.

 Hearing By An Administrative Law Judge

 The next stage is requesting a hearing by an Administrative Law Judge.
 If you still disagree with the decision made during the reconsideration then you can request an in-person hearing or in some cases an online hearing.
 A judge who had no part in your first application or reconsideration will oversee the hearing.

 Once you submit a request for an Administrative Law Judge hearing you will be sent a package that gives more details about the hearing process.
 A form to opt out of video hearings will be included in the package.
 If you are fine with having a video hearing or an in-person hearing you do not need to complete that form and send it in.

 If you choose to have your hearing over video conference your hearing could be sooner.
 This may be more convenient for you and this could help you to receive a decision sooner.
 If your earring will be over video conference you will be notified.